ciukstar/salon/README.md

 Once the service and its offerings are defined, the service can be published.
 The service and offers will be displayed to the customer in the section ["Services"](https://salon-w3cpovaqka-de.a.run.app/services) and available for booking in the section ["Book appointment"](https://salon-w3cpovaqka-de.a.run.app/book).

+# Basic Entities

+## Business

+Detailed information about the business can be provided in the section ["Business"](https://salon-w3cpovaqka-de.a.run.app/admin/business) of the group "Data" in the main menu.

+Additionally, in the section ["Business"](https://salon-w3cpovaqka-de.a.run.app/admin/business), the organization's work schedule for each day can be added.

+Currently, the app only supports one business.
+Multi-business support is planned for future versions of the application.

 ## ERD Diagram

 ![Entity Relationship Diagram](static/img/Salon-ERD.svg)